craigjmidwinter/clipshare/docs/stories.md

 ## Overview

 Clipshare is an internal collaboration tool that allows teams to work together on video content from Plex libraries.
-Users can create workspaces around specific episodes or movies, collaborate on bookmarking with public/private notes, and share clips publicly.
+Users can create workspaces around specific episodes or movies, collaborate on bookmarking with public/private notes, and download clips for offline use and sharing.

 ## Roles

 - **Producer**: Creates workspaces around Plex content, manages collaborators, exports clips
-- **Collaborator**: Views assigned workspaces, creates bookmarks with notes, shares clip links
+- **Collaborator**: Views assigned workspaces, creates bookmarks with notes, downloads clips
-- **Anonymous viewer**: Opens public clip links without authentication

 ## Core Stories